Young athletes and performers

 1. Don’t put all your eggs in one basket

-Although you might feel like you should do nothing but train or practice it actually won’t do you any favours in terms of your performance.
+Although you might feel like you should do nothing but train or practise it actually won’t do you any favours in terms of your performance.
 At the Australian Institute of Sport, the program originally saw athletes focus on nothing but their sport, but they found that the performances went downhill badly!!
 Why?
 If you have all your eggs in one basket it’s much harder to take risks and really push yourself to the limits of your performance.
 You are great at what you do, but you are much more than just your athletic talent or creative ability.
 Remember to develop yourself as a whole person and keep your studies, job, social life and family relationships as normal as possible.

 2. Use setbacks as opportunities for learning